Waze: Features

 In August 2018, Waze introduced Android Auto support.
 In September 2018, Waze introduced Apple CarPlay support after Apple released iOS 12.

 In October 2018, Waze announced its partnership with Pandora, Deezer, iHeart Radio, NPR One, Scribd, Stitcher, and TuneIn for Waze Audio Player which Spotify has been Waze inaugural partner.
 However, Android users won't be able to link Deezer, and iOS users won't have access to Pandora, NPR, or TuneIn when Waze announced its partnership in Medium suggesting joining its beta program to be able to use mentioned services.

 In February 2019, Waze updated its iOS platform with Siri Shortcuts support.
-In May 2019 the company announced it would be adding Pandora a new streaming service to the audio play feature for iOS users, allowing riders to have more music options during their commute.
+In May 2019 the company announced it would be adding Pandora as a new streaming service to the audio play feature for iOS users, allowing riders to have more music options during their commute.
 In August 2019, Waze added YouTube Music integration to both platforms.

 Google announced at the Google I/O 2019 developer conference it was adding Google Assistant integration with Waze.
 The integration was made available to Android phones in June 2019.

 In September 2020, Waze added support for lane guidance.
 Waze also announced that starting in October 2020, it would implement trip suggestions, pulling together suggestions from recently visited places.

-Waze ran a dedicated carpooling app, Waze Carpool, which was first launched in 2016 and was available in the USA, Brazil, and Israel.
-Google has announced that the app will be retired in 2022, citing COVID-related changes in commuting patterns that led to a sharp decline in carpooling.
+Waze ran a dedicated carpooling app, Waze Carpool, which was first launched in 2016 and was available in the US, Brazil, and Israel.
+In 2022, Google announced that the carpool app would be retired, citing COVID-related changes in commuting patterns that led to a sharp decline in carpooling.

+In November 2023, Waze introduced a new safety feature with car crash history alerts.

 Connected Citizens Program / Waze for Cities

 Waze launched the Connected Citizens Program (CCP) in June 2014, a free, two-way data sharing program used by over 450 governments, departments of transportation, and municipalities for traffic analysis, road planning, and emergency workforce dispatching.
 The program is a two-way data exchange between Waze and the partner.

 In 2014, Rio de Janeiro started collecting data for its traffic management system.
 Rio collects real-time data both from drivers who use the Waze navigation app and pedestrians who use the public-transportation app Moovit.
 Rio was also talking to the owners of cycling app Strava to monitor movements of cyclists.
 It was noted that though initially the data the apps were sharing was all anonymous, more specific identifying details were possible, if people agreed to being monitored through their smartphones if they saw benefits for them.

-In 2021, the program got a major overhaul and got renamed Waze for Cities (W4C.)
+In 2021, the program got a major overhaul and got renamed Waze for Cities (W4C).

-Criticism

-Concerns have been expressed that the app located on smartphones can be used to monitor movements by identifiable individuals.

-Some road-safety advocates have voiced concern over the prospect of more drivers using Waze, which they say has the potential to distract them with a flurry of icons and notifications and put them at greater risk of an accident.

-In March 2014, a successful attempt was made by students from Technion – Israel Institute of Technology to fake a traffic jam.
+Criticisms

+Promoting cut-through driving

+Waze might suggest driving through neighborhoods (cut-through traffic) to avoid traffic jams on main roads.